tinyhoot/SubnauticaRandomiser/README.md

 2. Install [SMLHelper](https://www.nexusmods.com/subnautica/mods/113)
 3. Extract this mod into your Subnautica/BepInEx/plugins folder
    * (Optional) Edit the config in the in-game options menu to your liking
-   * Press the "Randomise with new seed" button
+   * Press the "Randomise!" button
    * Restart the game to apply your changes
 4. Enjoy!